A refinement of the Kac polynomials for quivers with enough loops: Introduction

-where $\mathrm{Exp}$ is the plethystic exponential map (see Mozgovoy \cite{SM 2007} for its definition and properties).
+where the $\mathrm{Exp}$ is the plethystic exponential map (see Mozgovoy \cite{SM 2007} for its definition and properties). \end{thm}

 This paper is organized as follows.
-In Section 2, we generalize Rodriguez-Villegas' refinement to an arbitrary quiver by refining the formal power series $P_\Gamma(q, X_1,\cdots,X_n)$, where the refined Kac functions are parametrized by $n$-tuples of partitions.
-In Section 3, we first show that, for a quiver with enough loops, if all parts of the partitions in an $n$-tuple are $0$ or $1$, then the corresponding refined Kac function is a polynomial in $q$ with non-negative integer coefficients.
-Then we construct a larger quiver $\Gamma_m$ for $m\ge 1$ when $\Gamma$ has enough loops, and establish a link between those refined Kac functions of $\Gamma$ parametrized by tuples of partitions with parts less than or equal to $m$ and those refined Kac functions of $\Gamma_m$ parametrized by tuples of partitions with parts equal to $0$ or $1$.
+In Section 2, we define the refined Kac functions over tuples of partitions for an arbitrary quiver by refining the formal power series $P_\Gamma(q, X_1,\cdots,X_n)$.
+In Section 3, we first show that, for a quiver with enough loops, if all parts of the partitions in an $n$-tuple are less than or equal to $1$, then the corresponding refined Kac function is a polynomial in $q$ with non-negative integer coefficients.
+Then we construct a larger quiver $\Gamma_{\!m}$ for $m\ge 1$ when $\Gamma$ has enough loops, and then establish a link between those refined Kac functions of $\Gamma$ parametrized by tuples of partitions with parts less than or equal to $m$ and those refined Kac polynomials of $\Gamma_{\!m}$ parametrized by tuples of partitions with parts less than or equal to $1$.
 As a consequence of this link, every refined Kac function of $\Gamma$ must be a polynomial in $q$ with non-negative integer coefficients if $\Gamma$ has enough loops.
-In the appendix, we include some examples of refined Kac functions for a few quivers.
+In Section 4, we introduce a new class of representations called blocks and make a conjectural interpretation of the refined Kac polynomials for quivers with enough loops in terms of the numbers of block representations.
+In Appendix I, we prove Theorem \ref{hua thm} for the sake of completeness.
+In Appendix II, we show some examples of the Kac polynomials and the refined Kac functions.